 ADVENTURE RECREATION IS BIRTHED

-Scouts Canada partners with ICO to start a recreation program that would impact youth and younger children.
+Scouts Canada partnered with ICO to start a recreation program that would impact youth and younger children.
 The Scouts program also increased parental engagement and volunteerism through weekend activities and excursions.
 In the first year alone, a dozen youth traveled to outdoor Scout camping facilities, learned new skills such as knot tying and navigation while being led by positive mentors.

 2013